badgernested/petit-felix/README.md

 To create documents, you will need to draft text documents that contains metadata separated from the content.
 You can separate this data with a lone line that has ``---`` on it.

+The order of loading configs is:
+1. Defaults are loaded.
+2. Configs loaded in ``./default.cfg`` are loaded.
+3. Configs passed as command line arguments are loaded.
+4. Configs in file metadata are loaded for each file.

 ### File Metadata

 Metadata is used to change how the file is rendered, including things such as title, cover art, etc. as well as options for text sizes and things like that.
 Metadata defined in the file overrides the metadata loaded by the options.